Platform Organization Best Practices

 Creating an Experience Naming Convention

-Use a templated structure for experience names so that certain details are consistently available at a glance on the Experiences list page.
+Use a templated structure for experience names so that certain details are consistently available at a glance on the Web Experiences list page.
 Consider a naming convention that provides such details as these:

 • Date activated